Agenda-manipulation in ranking: Environment

-\end{enumerate} The interaction ends when $\rankt$ is total, hence a ranking.
-We often write $T$ for the period in which this occurs, and $\mathord{\rank} = \mathord{\rankT}$ for the final ranking.

-To understand why we assume that transitivity is imposed in this manner, observe that the purpose of the interaction is to turn the will of the majority, which may contain (Condorcet) cycles, into a (by definition transitive) ranking.
-Some pairs will thus necessarily be ranked by fiat.
-We require that transitivity be imposed immediately after each vote because this is necessary and sufficient for \emph{committee sovereignty,} the requirement that $x$ be ranked above $y$ if $x$ beat $y$ in a vote. \footnote{Sufficiency is obvious.
-For necessity, suppose the chair were allowed to offer $\{x,z\}$ even though $x \ranktone y \ranktone z$; then committee sovereignty is violated whenever $z$ beats $x$.} Indeed, we contend that the protocol described above is the only natural one, given that the interaction must end with a ranking: as shown in \cref{suppl:trans_charac}, any other protocol must violate either committee sovereignty or \emph{democratic legitimacy,} the requirement that the chair offer enough votes to give the committee a fair say.

-A \emph{history} is a sequence of pairs offered for a vote and a winner of each vote.
-A \emph{strategy} specifies what pair to offer for a vote after each history.
+A \emph{history} is a sequence of pairs offered for votes and a winner of each vote.
+A \emph{strategy} of the chair specifies what pair to offer after each non-terminal history.
 We give formal versions of these definitions in \cref{app:extra:defns}.

-\begin{remark} A history records only which alternative in each pair wins, rather than the full vote tally.
-Our definition of a strategy therefore rules out conditioning on who voted how in the past. \footnote{Of course, this is only a restriction if the chair can observe individual votes.} This is merely to avoid uninteresting complications: we show in \cref{suppl:non-simple} that our results hold for `extended strategies' that can condition on past votes cast. \end{remark}